The Phase Out of R-22

 2000 - 5 ton.

 A good way for you to check the performance of your unit is to measure the 'split'.
-Take a thermometer and place it in the grill in front of the filter and read the 'return air' temperature.
+Take a thermometer and place it in the filter grill and read the 'return air' temperature.
 Then move it over to a 'supply register' and read the temperature there.
-The minimum difference should be 15 deg F.
+The minimum difference should be 17 - 18 deg F.

 Return Air Temp - 80